School Board – INDEPENDENT SCHOOL DISTRICT NO. 286

-The Regular meeting of the School Board of Independent School District #286 was called to order by Cheryl Jechorek.
-Other Board members present: Jeff Palm, Ruthie Dallas, Erika Schulz, John Solomon, and Jan Thielsen.
+The work session meeting of the School Board of Independent School District #286 was called to order by Cheryl Jechorek.
+Other Board members present: Ruthie Dallas, Jeff Palm, Erika Schulz, and Jan Thielsen.

 Action Items: